lmapii/run-clang-format/readme.md

 > **Remark:** This tool is made for software developers, thus any user should know that paths by themselves can become fairly complex: Take links, throw in character encodings, you get the idea.
 So anyone using smileys or other surreal things in their paths can contribute to this repository in case of problems, but not all scenarios can or will be tested.

-Clearly, noone wants to specify all paths manually, which is why this tool supports the use of unix-style **globs**.
+Clearly, no one wants to specify all paths manually, which is why this tool supports the use of Unix-style **globs**.
 The following patterns will all resolve to the same paths, but are just provided for reference:

 ```json
 {